Now with over 90 strains of weed and The Serenity Room

 Booking The Backpack: All bookings for The Backpack in Cape Town must be done online via The Backpack’s website; no telephonic reservations will be accepted.

 Planning a trip to the Mother City?
 Have a look at the section of our site devoted to restaurants in Cape Town for ideas on where to dine.
+Looking to see other lodgings in the city?
+Have a look at our guide of 10 Top Backpackers in Cape Town.

 Also, don’t forget to follow us on Twitter, like us on Facebook, join our Google+ circle and check out our Pinterest boards for updates.
 Not to mention, subscribe to our newsletter to keep up to date with what's hip and happening in our pretty city.